Stuycs-K/project03-final-9-cheni-lint/DEVLOG.md

 ### 2024-01-14 - laptop broke

 ### 2024-01-15 - touch up
-add signals and check up with ivan on progress and tested mkdir and other commands and tested that it can connect across different machines
+add signals and check up with ivan on progress and tested mkdir and other commands and tested that it can connect across different machines (.5 hrs)

 ## Ivan